 Since I spoke some Russian, I met the Fulbright program’s qualifications to teach in Belarus.
 My interest in post-Soviet culture and WWII history are what most attracted me to the country, though.

-Many people don’t know this, but Belarus (which was then part of the Soviet Union) actually suffered some of the most damage than any other country in the war—30% of the population died and 80% of villages and towns were destroyed.
-After living and studying WWII in the United States, Germany, and Russia, I felt like I needed to understand Belarus’ experience to really understand the war.
+Many people don’t know this, but Belarus (which was then part of the Soviet Union) actually suffered some of the most damage of any country in the war — 30% of the population died and 80% of villages and towns were destroyed.
+After living and studying WWII in the United States, Germany, and Russia, I felt like I needed to understand Belarus’s experience to really understand the war.

 Belarus was one of the hardest, yet most rewarding, places I’ve lived.
 The only people who spoke English in my city of 250,000 were my students and my colleagues.
-While I was working hard to improve my Russian, there were instances where the actual system was completely different—such as visiting the doctor or bank—where I really wish I could at least speak English.
-It’s one thing to not speak the language, but a whole new obstacle to deal with a system unlike any other.
+While I was working hard to improve my Russian, there were instances where the actual system was completely different — such as visiting the doctor or bank — when I really wished I could at least speak English [with someone].
+It’s one thing to not speak the language, but it’s a whole new obstacle to deal with a system unlike any other.

-What was the aspect of life in Belarus that you fall most in love with?
+What was the aspect of life in Belarus that you fell most in love with?
 How was it teaching English there?